-(a) The department shall develop or adopt one or more initial screening and assessment instruments to identify, determine the needs of, plan services for, and determine the appropriate placement for child victims of commercial sexual exploitation8 who are not eligible for relief and benefits under the federal Trafficking Victims Protection Act, 22 U.S.C. ss.
+- (a) The department shall develop or adopt one or more initial screening and assessment instruments to identify, determine the needs of, plan services for, and determine the appropriate placement for child victims of commercial sexual exploitation13 who are not eligible for relief and benefits under the federal Trafficking Victims Protection Act, 22 U.S.C. ss.
 7101 et seq.
 The department shall consult state and local agencies, organizations, and individuals involved in the identification and care of such children when developing or adopting initial screening and assessment instruments.
-Initial screening instruments shall assess the appropriate placement of child victims of commercial sexual exploitation, including whether placement in a safe house or safe foster home as provided in 409.1678 [Specialized residential options for children who are victims of commercial sexual exploitation] is appropriate, and shall consider, at a minimum, the following factors:

-1. Risk of the child running away,

-- 2. Risk of the child recruiting other children into the commercial sex trade, - 3.
+Initial screening instruments shall assess the appropriate placement of child victims of commercial sexual exploitation, including whether placement in a safe house or safe foster home as provided in 409.1678 [Specialized residential options for children who are victims of commercial sexual exploitation] is appropriate, and shall consider, at a minimum, the following factors: - 1.
+Risk of the child running away, - 2.
+Risk of the child recruiting other children into the commercial sex trade, - 3.
 Level of the child's attachment to his or her exploiter, - 4.
 Level and type of trauma that the child has endured, - 5.
 Nature of the child's interactions with law enforcement, - 6.
 Length of time that the child was a victim of commercial sexual exploitation, - 7.
-Extent of any substance abuse by the child.

-(b) The initial screening and assessment instruments shall be validated, if possible, and must be used by the department, juvenile justice assessment centers as provided in s.
-985.135 [Juvenile assessment centers], and community-based lead agencies.

-(c) The department shall adopt rules that specify the initial screening and assessment instruments to be used and provide requirements for their use and for the reporting of data collected through their use. (d) The department, or a sheriff's office acting under s.
-39.3065 [Sheriffs of certain counties to provide child protective investigative services; procedures; funding], the Department of Juvenile Justice, and community-based care lead agencies may use additional assessment instruments in the course of serving sexually exploited children.
+Extent of any substance abuse by the child. - (b) The initial screening and assessment instruments shall be validated, if possible, and must be used by the department, juvenile justice assessment centers as provided in s.
+985.135 [Juvenile assessment centers], and community-based lead agencies. - (c) The department shall adopt rules that specify the initial screening and assessment instruments to be used and provide requirements for their use and for the reporting of data collected through their use. - (d) The department, the Department of Juvenile Justice, and community-based care lead agencies may use additional assessment instruments in the course of serving sexually exploited children.

 Pertaining to children previously adjudicated dependent and within the care of the Department, Fla.
 Stat.
-Ann. § 39.524 (Safe-harbor placement) provides,
+Ann. § 39.52414 (Safe-harbor placement) provides,

 (1) Except as provided in s.
 39.407 [Medical, psychiatric, and psychological examination and treatment of children; physical, mental, or substance abuse examination of person with or requesting child custody] or s.
 985.801 [Interstate Compact on Juveniles; Implementing legislation; legislative findings and policy], a dependent child 6 years of age or older who is suspected of being or has been found to be a victim of commercial sexual exploitation as defined in s.
-409.016 [Definitions] must be assessed, and the department or a sheriff's office acting under s.
-39.3065 [Sheriffs of certain counties to provide child protective investigative services; procedures; funding] must conduct a multi-disciplinary staffing pursuant to 409.1754(2) [Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans], to determine the child's needs for services and his or her need for placement in a safe house or safe foster home as provided in s.
+409.016 [Definitions] must be assessed, and the department must conduct a multi-disciplinary staffing pursuant to 409.1754(2) [Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans], to determine the child's needs for services and his or her need for placement in a safe house or safe foster home as provided in s.
 409.1678 [Specialized residential options for children who are victims of commercial sexual exploitation] using the initial screening and assessment instruments provided in s.
 409.1754(1) [Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans].